-While some historic objects may be places on display in long-term or temporary exhibits, others may be used in the education collection to help teach the history of the building and the Revolutionary War to students.
+While some historic objects may be placed on display in long-term or temporary exhibitions, others may be used in the education collection to help teach the history of the building and the Revolutionary War to students.
 Other items, such as photographs or archival documents, will help to better understand the history of Fraunces Tavern via exhibition and research.

 The Museum’s collection staff is always interested in expanding upon its artifact and archives collections with items that represent the periods of Fraunces Tavern’s history.
 Some of the types of materials being sought include: